Skip to main content

 As you make edits to the look and feel of your widget, you’ll be able to see the preview of what it looks like on the right side.

-4. Teach your chatbot about your business
+The Knowledge tab: teach your chatbot about your business

 The chatbot can only be as helpful as the knowledge it has access to.
 That’s where the Knowledge tab comes in.
 Here, you’ll give your chatbot the content it needs to respond accurately to your visitors.